-What best defines risk evaluation?
+1. What is risk evaluation?

 Simply put, risk evaluation is how you determine the severity of potential risks.
 The risk evaluation process has two components: risk assessment and risk analysis.

-What’s the difference between risk assessment and risk evaluation?
+2. What’s the difference between risk assessment and risk evaluation?

-How do you evaluate risk?
+3. How do you evaluate risk?

-Qualitative Risk Assessment
+- Qualitative Risk Assessment

 Qualitative risks are defined as uncertain events that could have a range of possible outcomes, from harmless to severe.
 Usually the risks are ranked on a high/medium/low scale.

 Evaluation and prioritization are important because you can’t respond to every risk at once.
-Understanding risk impact lets executives sort out which issues require your immediate attention, versus those that have an acceptable level of risk and can be addressed later.
+Understanding risk impact lets executives sort out which issues require immediate attention versus those with an acceptable level of that can be addressed later.

-What are the five stages of a risk assessment?
+4. What are the five stages of a risk assessment?

-- Determine which risks can’t be eliminated as well as acceptable risks, and set up a way to monitor them.
+- Determine which risks can’t be eliminated, as well as acceptable risks; and set up a way to monitor them.

 - Assess the extent of those outstanding risks.

-- Design and implement risk management plans for each risk, based on your risk ratings and priority level.
+- Design and implement risk management plans for each risk based on your risk ratings and priority level.

-How does risk evaluation fit into risk management?
+5. How does risk evaluation fit into risk management?

 - Step 1: Assigning roles and responsibilities.
 Before embarking on this journey, leaders and other supporting team members must be identified, and each one must understand his or her role in the risk management plan.